 In accordance with this master plan policy, development applications for the subject property that require architectural approval should incorporate green building techniques and the use of environmentally sensitive building techniques to reduce overall energy consumption.
 The use of green building techniques and energy conservation techniques is encouraged to be implemented to the greatest extent possible.

 Policy (page 87):

 • Ensure that excessive noise-producing uses are not located near uses that are particular sensitive to noise intrusion.

-Excessive noise producing uses are not proposed.
+Excessive noise producing uses are not proposed as part of this application.

 Conformance with the Green Infrastructure Plan